-Quick and easy Pumpkin Dinner Rolls are egg free and filled with pumpkin spice flavor.
+Pumpkin Dinner Rolls are egg free and filled with pumpkin spice flavor.
 This quick and easy pumpkin recipe makes the perfect bread for Thanksgiving dinner.
 You may also love our pumpkin spice muffins!

 When you need something a little less sweet and the ideal companion to Thanksgiving dinner or any fall dinner for that matter, this is the recipe you need.
 It’s a fool-proof!